 Osburn has been a social dancer of the Argentine tango since 2008, is involved in the performance and instruction of the dance, and is versed in its music, history, and literature.
 He aims to expand awareness of tango as a cultural form that is meaningful to its practitioners and applicable to a range of social and professional situations.

-He assists Real at classes for Gourmetango and has been assistant organizer for its MeetUp.com groups.
-In 2014, Dancing at Sea engaged him as a Host Dancer on its Argentine tango cruise.
-He has experienced tango in Buenos Aires, Madrid, Medellín, and several North American cities in addition to New York, and has studied with a variety of well-known instructors.
+He assisted Laura Real in classes for Gourmetango and was assistant organizer for its MeetUp.com groups.
+In 2014, Dancing at Sea engaged him as a Host Dancer on an Argentine tango cruise.
+He has experienced tango in Buenos Aires, Madrid, Medellín, and several North American cities in addition to New York, and studied with a variety of well-known instructors.